[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Closing

-Were you able to experience building an AI agent with just Managed Harness?
+Were you able to experience that you can build an AI agent with Managed Harness alone?

-Starting from a chatbot and gradually adding tools like Browser / Code Interpreter / Gateway, you can clearly see how the agent autonomously selects tools to complete tasks.
-I hope you also got a sense of how the agent's capabilities continue to expand by connecting external tools and data sources through Gateway.
+Starting from a chatbot and progressively adding tools like Browser / Code Interpreter / Gateway, you can clearly see how the agent autonomously selects tools and carries out tasks.
+I hope you also got a sense of how the agent's capabilities continue to expand by connecting external tools and data sources through the Gateway.

-The Managed Harness we explored today is just the entry point to AgentCore.
-The following article provides a summary of what the AgentCore service suite as a whole looks like.
+The Managed Harness we explored this time is just the entry point to AgentCore.
+The following article summarizes what kind of service suite AgentCore is as a whole.

 https://dev.classmethod.jp/articles/amazon-bedrock-agentcore-2025-summary/

-If you want to develop and deploy agents more flexibly, AgentCore CLI is an option available to you.
-The implementation in code is not that difficult, so please refer to the following article to get started.
+If you want to develop and deploy agents more flexibly, there is an option called AgentCore CLI.
+The implementation in code is not that difficult either, so please refer to the following article for how to get started.

 https://dev.classmethod.jp/articles/agentcore-cli-inspector-web-ui/

-I hope this article has been helpful in some way.
-Thank you for reading all the way to the end!
+I hope this article was helpful in some way.
+Thank you very much for reading to the end!

 無料でダウンロードする